-The April Center for Anxiety Attack Management - Los Angeles offers private & confidential research-proven anxiety treatment focused on effectively reducing your anxiety symptoms.
-We offer relief from your anxiety by teaching you how to manage specific physiological, psychological and behavioral symptoms using Cognitive-Behavioral Therapy (CBT) techniques.
+At The April Center for Anxiety Attack Management - Los Angeles, we offer private & confidential research-proven anxiety treatment focused on effectively reducing your anxiety symptoms.
+We offer relief from your anxiety by teaching you how to manage specific physiological, psychological and behavioral symptoms using science-proven Cognitive-Behavioral Therapy (CBT) techniques.
 Anxiety-related conditions we treat include anxiety disorder, panic attacks, phobias, OCD, social anxiety, panic disorder, chronic stress and generalized anxiety, severe driving anxiety on the highway, pure obsessional thinking, tendency to compulsively pick at skin and more (for a full list see below)

-Led by Dr. Craig April, a Ph.D. and "Licensed" Psychologist, we have the highest level of training and education in the field in order to provide you the relief you need, so that you can move beyond the anxiety that plagues you.
-Specifically, we offer individual therapy, group therapy and family counseling in the form of weekly or bi-weekly sessions with options to fit most budgets.
-Based on appropriateness and need, we also provide anxiety treatment in the form of phone appointments geared toward helping you face your fears directly in the real-life setting in which they occur.
+Led by Dr. Craig April, a Ph.D. and "Licensed" Psychologist, our anxiety treatment center Los Angeles has the highest level of training and education in the field in order to provide you the relief you need, so that you can move beyond the symptoms that plague you.
+Specifically, our anxiety treatment center Los Angeles offers individual therapy, group therapy and family counseling in the form of weekly sessions with options to fit most budgets.
+Based on appropriateness and need, we also provide anxiety treatment in the form of phone appointments and online sessions geared toward helping you face your fears directly in the real-life setting in which they occur.

 We offer a variety of counseling services to treat the following anxiety-related conditions: